 Asparagus heralds the arrival of Spring with spears standing upright on the green grocer’s shelves and farmer’s markets, or if you are lucky, in your own garden!

 My Aunt and Uncle who live part of the year in Friuli (north-east Italy) and the other part at the family villa and farm in Campania (south-west Italy) have immense passion for good food.
 In fact, we all do!
 Whilst visiting them in late winter/early spring and as part of a long lingering lunch consisting of over six courses, my Uncle cooked a sublime Frittata using wild asparagus he foraged and picked from the hills surrounding Trieste in Friuli.
 It was such a memorable dish and culinary experience!
 Grazie mille Enzo!

 The recipe I share with you today is simple and enhances the asparagus flavour.
 I cook this dish for simple lunches when we are working in the garden, for supper or when entertaining friends on impromptu spring visits.

 Dry white wine such as Pinot Grigio, which has its origins in Trentino-Alto-Adige and Friuli-Venezia Giulia (Friuli for short) regions of north-east Italy, Riesling, Sauvignon Blanc or Italian varietal white sparkling wine Prosecco, also from north-east Italy, accompanies this dish well.
 Buon appetito!
 Sylvia x

 INGREDIENTS Serves 2

-1 clove garlic finely chopped (optional)
+1 clove garlic finely chopped (optional, but garlic is good!)

 20g freshly grated Grana Padano (Parmesan)